How to Create a Multi-Step Form in WordPress (Without Coding)

 The Lite version of WPForms has all the necessary features you need to make a simple contact form.
 Yet, to enjoy advanced features such as conditional logic, survey forms, advanced form templates, and multi-step forms, it’s best to use WPForms Pro.

-For this guide, we’ll use the WPForms Pro contact form plugin, which has everything you need to create a multi-step form in WordPress.
+We’ll use the WPForms Pro contact form plugin for this guide, which has everything you need to create a multi-step form in WordPress.

 Let’s get started.

-Step 1: Create a New Form in WordPress
+Step 1: Create a New Multi Step Form in WordPress

 The first thing you need to do is install and activate the WPForms plugin on your website.
 Click here to get started with WPForms, and if you need a little help, you can learn how to install a WordPress plugin here.